 Every 4-6 weeks we “discuss” a craft book as follows:

 Make one project out of the book that is due for the next book club meet-up

 Discuss the clarity of the instructions, the layout of the book, the illustrations, other projects in the book, and whether you liked the book or not

 As you may have noticed by now, we are a Pokemon household.
 So when my daughter’s teacher specified a zippered, soft pencil case as part of the school supply list, we obviously couldn’t just buy one.
 What do you think about our cooperative effort?

 For the applique:

 Sewing is a hobby to millions of people from all across the globe.
-There is a need to learn the sewing machine basics before embarking on simple sewing projects to hone your skills.
+There is a need to learn the Tailoring machine for hobbyists before embarking on simple sewing projects to hone your skills.
 For today, we will look at the different types of sewing machines available in the market for domestic use.
-When shopping it is imperative to consider...
+When shopping it is imperative to...